How to balance work and life in continuing education

 When you’re making that schedule, be sure to put in some “me” time as well.
 As WikiHow points out, this includes a bit of exercise (an easy release of endorphins), healthy eating (fruits and vegetable), and most crucially, getting enough sleep.
 It’s not just to make you feel better, it’s important to make sure you’re able to be energized and aware in school.
 If you’re not, you won’t learn, and it’ll all be in vain.

-Lead Blog also talks about this, but it’s something I’ve noticed in my own life, too: Don’t cross the streams mentally.
+It’s something I’ve noticed in my own life, too: Don’t cross the streams mentally.
 When you’re at work, don’t worry about school, and vice-versa.
 Isolate your worries.
 When you’re at work, think only of work, and when you’re at school, think only of school.